-The University owns 100% of Academic Properties, Inc. ("API"), an exempt organization under Section 501 (c)(3) of the Internal Revenue Code.
+The University owns 100% of Academic Assets, Inc. which owns 100% of Academic Properties, Inc. ("API"), an exempt organization under Section 501 (c)(3) of the Internal Revenue Code.
 API manages properties used by the University, as well as other strategically located properties contiguous to its campus.